Who Is Jamie Foxx?

 After receiving a scholarship, Foxx enrolled at the U.S. International University in San Diego where he majored in music.
 It was during college that he was encouraged by friends to take the open mike one night at a comedy club, and his career in entertainment began.

-By the time the show ended in 2001, Foxx was beginning to be viewed a talented dramatic actor.
+By the time his show ended in 2001, Foxx was beginning to be viewed as a talented dramatic actor.
 This was due in large part to his performance in the sports drama Any Given Sunday (1999).
-Playing football star Willie Beamen, Foxx showed incredible range in his performance and held his own against one of film's greats Al Pacino.
+Playing football star Willie Beamen, Foxx showed incredible range in his performance and held his own against one of film's greats, Al Pacino.
 His next notable film role was in Michael Mann's Ali, followed by two powerful performances in 2004: opposite Tom Cruise in the thriller Collateral and starring in the eagerly anticipated biopic Ray.
 Foxx earned both an Academy Award and a Golden Globe award for his authentic turn as Ray Charles.

 Following Ray, Foxx took an interesting array of roles with mixed results.
 The military action film Stealth (2005), with Josh Lucas and Jessica Biel, was a critical and financial dud.
 That same year, he garnered some critical praise for his turn as a marine serving in the Middle East in Jarhead (2005), with Jake Gyllenhaal, but the movie failed to attract much of an audience.